Beards Replace Masks At Wells Fargo Center As James Harden Makes Home Debut For Sixers

 “I mean that’s what he is known for so we said heck it, we are just going to wear it tonight,” a fan wearing a fake beard said.

-The Wells Fargo Center was electric for James Harden’s home debut.
+The Wells Fargo Center was electric for Harden’s home debut.
+Harden had 26 points, 9 assists, 9 rebounds, and hit two 3-pointers in a 123-108 victory over the New York Knicks.
 Fans say their excitement level is a 10 out of 10.

 “Yeah, actually a 11,” a young fan said.